Skip navigation

 The goal of treatment is to correct the high blood sugar level with insulin.
 Another goal is to replace fluids and bodily chemicals lost through urination, loss of appetite, and vomiting if you have these symptoms.

 If you have diabetes, it is likely your health care provider told you how to spot the warning signs of DKA.
 If you think you have DKA, test for ketones using urine strips.
 Some glucose meters can also measure blood ketones.
-If ketones are present, call your provider right away.
+If ketones are present, contact your provider right away.
 Do not delay.
 Follow any instructions you are given.

 It is likely that you will need to go to the hospital.
 There, you will receive insulin, fluids, and other treatment for DKA.
 Then providers will also search for and treat the cause of DKA, such as an infection.